bandyopd/MMIntAdd/README.md

 # MMIntAdd
-# Package can be installed via "devtools"; use
+# Package can be installed via "devtools"; using

 library(devtools)